- Our Government

 Report stolen Items to your local police department.

-If any of your belongings are stolen, notify Fife Police immediately at 253-922-6633, ext.
-1. Reporting your loss can ease recovery.
-In addition, every incident is listed in our shift re-cap, which alerts the community when such a theft occurs.
+Report stolen Items to your local police department and advise them if they have been engraved.
+You can also provide a copy of the inventory list.
 In addition, valuable items can be entered in the Criminal Justice Information System computer.
-This will alert police agencies nationwide of the theft, and will aid in recovering the items if another department recovers them.
+This will alert police agencies nationwide of the theft and will aid in recovering the items if another department recovers them.